ElCresp0/nobelProject/README.md

 # How to run the application
-Run App.py with python from command line, input years (2000 - current year) to print the prizes input 'exit' to exit
+Run App.py with python from command line,

+input years (2000 - current year) to print the prizes, input 'exit' to exit

 # Modules used
  - datetime - to read the current year for the query
  - requests - to send GET requests to nobel API
  - re - to validate user input using regular expressions

+# Testing
+The testing script uses modules:
+- io and contextlib
+	- for output validation
+- unittest
+	- as the testing framework, for mocking and assertions

+To run the tests, run test.py with python from the command line.